open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/automatic/spring-boot.md

 ## Configuration

-### Dependencies
+### Bill of Materials

+A Bill of Material ([BOM](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#bill-of-materials-bom-poms)) allows you to fix the versions of dependencies, including transitive ones.

-Importing the `opentelemetry-bom` and `opentelemetry-instrumentation-bom-alpha` BOMs will ensure that the versions of your OpenTelemetry dependencies (and transitive dependencies) are aligned.
+By importing the `opentelemetry-bom` and `opentelemetry-instrumentation-bom-alpha` BOMs before using the OpenTelemetry starter, you will ensure consistent versions for all the OpenTelemetry dependencies.

 The following example shows how to import both BOMs using Maven: